 - c, d) No Impact.
 The proposed demolition of a garage will not result in a substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project.
 Demolition activities associated with the proposed project may temporarily increase noise levels in the immediate vicinity; however, noise levels are not anticipated to be substantial.
 All demolition activities associated with the project are required to comply with the City's Noise Ordinance and therefore, no impact would occur. - e) No Impact.
 The project is not located within two miles of a public airport and is not located within an airport land use plan.
-The project is located approximately 6 miles northeast of the Redlands Municipal Airport.
+The project is located approximately 4.5 miles northeast of the Redlands Municipal Airport and approximately 9 miles northwest from the San Bernardino International Airport.
 The proposed project is a demolition of a detached garage.
-This demolition would not expose people residing or working in the project area to excessive noise levels within the vicinity of an airport. - f) No Impact.
+This demolition would not expose people residing or working in the project area to excessive noise levels within the vicinity of an airport.

+f) No Impact.
 The proposed project is not within the vicinity of a private airstrip.
 The proposed project is the demolition of a small accessory structure.
 This demolition would not expose people residing or working in the project area to excessive noise levels.

-Issues: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact OPULATION & HOUSING. ould the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of road or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? √ c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? √
+Issues: XIII.
+POPULATION &amp; HOUSING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of road or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? √ c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?